Spreadsheet Models for Managers

 price0

-The undiscounted price.
+The undiscounted unit price.
 In the chicken buckets example, this argument would have the value $21.00.
 A floating-point number.

 thresh1